wesleygrimes/ngrx-file-upload/README.md

 import { Component, OnInit } from '@angular/core';
 import { select, Store } from '@ngrx/store';
 import { Observable } from 'rxjs';
-import * as fromFeatureActions from 'src/app/upload-file-store/actions';
+import * as fromFileUploadActions from 'src/app/upload-file-store/actions';
-import * as fromFeatureSelectors from 'src/app/upload-file-store/selectors';
+import * as fromFileUploadSelectors from 'src/app/upload-file-store/selectors';
-import * as fromFeatureState from 'src/app/upload-file-store/state';
+import * as fromFileUploadState from 'src/app/upload-file-store/state';

 @Component({
   selector: 'app-upload-file',